Title

 The landowner and tenant agree upon a per-acre rental rate and determine total payment for pasture using the assumption the livestock will graze for the entire planned grazing season (even if they don’t).
 Then the landowner estimates the carrying capacity of the pasture to be rented.
 Determining actual carrying capacity using a current or past conservation plan is highly recommended.

 The landowner must categorize all acres within the pasture by upland and lowland vegetation types (also includes soil type).
 Each vegetation type is multiplied by the recommended stocking rate from Table 3 to determine AUMs available.
-Finally, you divide the total payment by AUMs available in the pasture to determine the AUM rental rate.
+Finally, you divide total payment by AUMs available in the pasture to determine AUM rental rate.

 By using this value, the tenant only pays for the number of animal units grazed for the given time period.
 Refer to NDSU Extension publication “Determining Carrying Capacity and Stocking Rates for Range and Pasture in North Dakota” for more information on estimating carrying capacity.